Most Active Stories

 "I think sometimes it is helpful to have a president of the United States with the courage to tell the truth, just as was Ronald Reagan who went around his entire national security apparatus to call the Soviet Union an evil empire and who overruled his entire State Department in order to say, 'Mr. Gorbachev, tear down this wall.'
 Reagan believed the power of truth restated the world and reframed the world.
 I am a Reaganite, I'm proud to be a Reaganite.
 I will tell the truth, even if it's at the risk of causing some confusion sometimes with the timid."

-Iowa has become a three-person race, according to the polls, with Rep. Ron Paul now running second in the most recent Des Moines Register survey of likely caucus goers.
+Iowa has become a three-person race, according to the polls, with Rep. Ron Paul now running second in the most recent Des Moines Register survey of those likely to attend the January 3 Iowa caucuses.

 Paul has some of the toughest ads against Gingrich in Iowa, raising questions about the former speaker's integrity and accusing him of "serial hypocrisy."